FlatTurtle/InfoScreen/README.md

 	var BookShelf = Backbone.View.extend({
 	  initialize : function() {
-	    this.bind("born", this.render);
+	  	// render when born (collection may be empty) this.bind("born", this.render);
+	    // render whenever the collection changes
+	    this.collection.bind("reset", this.render);
 	  },
 	  render: function() {
 		$(this.el).html($.tmpl('<li>${author} - ${title}</li>', this.collection.toJSON()));
 	  }
 	});

+*A view class that uses jQuery.tmpl to render the collection when the turtle is born and whenever the collection is modified*

 Events: